 “The exhibit of the nineteenth and early twentieth-century social housing reveals scant interest other than producing shelter for vulnerable populations, the working classes, and the lower levels of the middle-class people of color.
 Speculative builders and public housing authorities provided much of the design, architecture, and construction; however, the design process was seen as a luxury disruptive of the bottom line.”

 “It wasn’t until the close of the last few decades of 20th c. for this conservative view to be challenged.
 The double and triple bottom line efforts of housing advocates attacked their minimally progressive precursors for the decay of older urban centers.
 The strategy was a simple one: capture vacant and abandoned buildings.
 In NYC, these vital stocks were in big trouble.
 Some neighborhoods and public housing became traps.
 Communities that fell into a quagmire of disinvestment and unemployment were abandoned and left to die.
 Economists argued that value tends not to occur without a rising standard of living to produce sufficient demand.
-Racism would not allow that to occur.
-The fight for housing preservation in old urban areas.
-While poor, people recognized a weakened but excellent pre-WWII housing stock was available.
+Racism would not allow that to occur—the fight for housing preservation in old urban areas.
+While poor, people recognized a weakened, but excellent pre-WWII housing stock was available.
 Once recognized, it proved to be a job producer and a community development gold mine.
-Bringing design quality to every aspect of housing preservation gave a threatened community place a first vital step in sustaining the promise of the city.
+Bringing design quality to every aspect of housing preservation gave a threatened community a first vital step in sustaining the city’s promise.
 With that in mind, you will find nine national watch groups.
-Scan it for this one elusive skill.
-If you discover something like an understanding of design, amongst these advocates I want to see it.”
+Scan it for thE elusive skill of persuasion.
+If you discover something like an understanding of design (in every aspect), I want to see it.”
+Thanks!

 Civil rights, religion, labor protects low-income and other vulnerable populations — children, women, the elderly, and people with disabilities.
 Is there a design that can prevent human suffering?